Photo credit: DDP @moino007 for Unsplash</p

 When you’re in a job you hate, or even just one that you've decided to leave, it’s very tempting to quit even before you have something else lined up.
 We won’t tell you to never quit your job before you have an offer letter for a new position, but we will tell you that you need to have a solid plan.

-There are a few things to think about, and they don’t all involve money:
+There are a few things to think about, and they don’t all involve money.

-1 - But let’s talk about money first.
 Lack of money leads to desperation, and desperation leads to bad decisions.
 You need to have a comfortable financial runway, and by comfortable, we mean 6 months.
 You may be thinking, “Oh, it won’t take me that long to find a job I love.
 Something will happen.”
 But it might take that long, especially if you don’t have any idea how you’re going to find the as-yet-unknown job you know you will love (more on that, later).